zibhub/GNDMS/0.6.x/installation-guide/index.md

       $GNDMS_SOURCE/taskflows/fileTransfer/etc/order.properties

-  Additionally arguments for the security and the endpoitns are required see the section [Running a GORFX-test-client](#running_a_gorfxtestclient) for details.
+  Additionally arguments for security and the endpoints are required, see the section [Running a GORFX-test-client](#running_a_gorfxtestclient) for details.